 There are so many ways to use a set of emotions cards with children, at home and school.
-These activities are particularly valuable for helping children to learn to recognise and regulate their own feelings and emotions, as well as learning to recognise and empathise with others struggling with emotions.
+These activities are particularly valuable as children are learning to recognise and regulate their own feelings and emotions, as well as learning to recognise and empathise with the emotions of others.

-Today I am sharing a free set of 10 printable emotions cards and I have included eight game suggestions you can play with them.
+Today I am sharing a free set of 12 printable emotions cards and eight fun game suggestions you can play with them.
+These are great to play with preschoolers right through to school aged children.

-RELATED: Check out the other resources in our Big Emotions Resource Library.
+RELATED: Check out the other handy resources in our Feelings & Emotions Resource Library.

 8 Ways to Play & Learn With Emotions Cards